stenglein-lab/2017_GDW/exercises/Raw_data_exercise.md

    -out UNIVEC \
    -dbtype nucl
 ```
 Ok.
 So we built a blast database composed of potential contaminating sequences.
 Now we need to BLAST our trimmed sequence reads against the database to see if we have matches.
 Matches suggest contamination that needs to be removed.
-BLAST, however, requires a FASTA input file, and our reads are in fastq format.
-So we need to uncompress and convert them into fasta.
+BLAST, however, requires a FASTA input file, and our reads are in FASTQ format.
+So we need to uncompress and convert them into FASTA.

 ```
 # Let us first uncompress the trimmed sequencing reads